 Use the tools you already know

 User authentication for Azure Analysis services is handled by Azure Active Directory (AAD).
 When attempting to log in to an Azure Analysis Services database, users use an organization account identity with access to the database they are trying to access.
 These user identities must be members of the default Azure Active Directory for the subscription where the Azure Analysis Services server resides.
-Directory integration between AAD and on-premises Active Directory is a great way to get your users access to an Azure Analysis Services database, but isn't required for all scenarios.
+To learn more, see Authentication and user permissions.

 Azure Analysis Services utilizes Azure Blob storage to persist storage and metadata for Analysis Services databases.
 Data files within Blob are encrypted using Azure Blob Server Side Encryption (SSE).
 When using Direct Query mode, only metadata is stored.
 The actual data is accessed from the data source at query time.

 On-premises data sources